holdenweb/textual_labelset/README.md

 and will likely emerge shortly.

-A `FilteredTagset` has the same interface as a `TagSet` but uses an `Input` to enter a filter string value to limit the choices available in the `TagSet` for ease of selection.
+A `FilteredTagset` has the same interface as a `TagSet` but provideses an `Input` to enter a filter string value to limit the choices available in the `TagSet` for ease of selection.

 You create a `TagSetSelector` by providing two dicts, one containing the selected labels and the other containing the deselected labels.
-Note that the keys must be unique across both dicts.
+Note that the keys must be nnumeric, and unique across both dicts.

-As you might expect there's also a `FilteredTagSetSelector`, which uses a `FilteredTagSet` for the unselected values.
+As you might expect there's also a `FilteredTagSetSelector`, which uses `FilteredTagSet`s for the values.
 The assumption here was that many more items would remain unselected than _be_ selected,

-The default representation shows each tagset as a variable-height area of selected values next to a similar area of deselected values.
+The default representation  of a `FilteredtTagSetSelector` shows each tagset as a variable-height area of selected values next to a similar area of deselected values.